Washington Metro rolling stock: Features

 The contract consisted of CAF engineering, designing the cars, and managing the project, while AAI performed assembly.
 These cars were the first Metrorail cars to originally feature three-phase AC traction motors, this time with IGBT inverters.
+The traction motors on these cars were also used on the 2009 Stock on the London Underground Victoria line.
 They were also the first to have LED destination signs on the exterior and LED "next stop" indication signs on the interiors.
 Along with these improvements, they were also the first to have intercar safety barriers (which have since been added to all other rolling stock) and railcar monitoring systems.
 The 5000-series cars premiered the red, white and blue interior.
 This interior color scheme has also been used on the 2000/3000-series rehabilitation project and the 6000-series cars from Alstom.

 Another feature was the return of cast steel trucks, which were previously only used on the Rohr cars.
 This was done as a cost-saving measure, since fabricated trucks take additional time to manufacture due to the machining required.